artemas-radik/cs262/readme.md

 ```

 ### Windows
-> Note: Not tested on Windows.
+> Note that we have not tested on Windows, so support is experimental.

 You can still use our prehosted server, but we have not precompiled a binary for you.
 You will have to run our client using Python `3.10` or `3.11`.
 ```bash